 - We will finish the formal part of the day at around 4.30pm with drinks, a thorough debrief and a further Q&A session.

 - Individual critique for photos taken on the day is available during the week following the course.

 - After the course, participants will be encouraged to keep in touch through our alumni network.

 Any camera will be fine, whether it’s a compact, bridge, mirrorless, CSC or DSLR.
 We also warmly welcome people who prefer to shoot on film.
-You will ideally have a prime or zoom lens which has a focal length of around 28 or 35mm (full-frame) or around 18 or 24mm (crop sensor).
+You will ideally have a prime lens which has a focal length of around 28 or 35mm (full-frame) or around 18 or 24mm (crop sensor).
+If you don’t a have a prime lens, a zoom will be fine.
 You won’t need a flash or tripod for this workshop.